G-Core/product-documentation/documentation/dns/dns-plugins/use-gcore-dns-as-a-secondary-dns-with-octodns.md

 order: 10
 toc:
-   --1--What is a secondary DNS?: "what-is-a-secondary-dns" --1--Synchronize records: "synchronize-records-of-gcore-dns-with-your-dns" --1--Update records: "update-records-of-our-secondary-dns"
+   --1--What is a secondary DNS?: "what-is-a-secondary-dns" --1--Synchronize records: "synchronize-records-of-gcore-managed-dns-with-your-dns" --1--Update records: "update-records-of-our-secondary-dns"
 pageTitle: Setting Up Secondary DNS with OctoDNS | Gcore
 pageDescription: An in-depth guide to using Gcore DNS as a secondary DNS with OctoDNS.
 ---
-# Use Gcore DNS as a secondary DNS with OctoDNS
+# Use Gcore Managed DNS as a secondary DNS with OctoDNS

 ## What is a secondary DNS?